evidence-dev/evidence/sites/docs/docs/core-concepts/components/index.md

 More information on the Chart Library can be found in the [Chart Library](/core-concepts/components/chart-library) section.

-Or else you can find documentation on all the charts in the [Components Reference](../../components)
+Or else you can find documentation on all the [Components](../../components) in the reference.